 - Does the system allow you access to other similar books or articles by clicking on those access points?
 Try it!
 If this yields too many records, refocus your search by adding some of the subject terms you've seen in relevant records

 - Take note of the "authoritative" rendering of the author's name (or book title).
 These may differ from what you might expect and knowing this "authoritative" form may help you in your searches.

 5. Don't do it alone: Use library services.

-- Reference help: main library is open virtually 24/7.
-That means there is always a reference specialist that you can call, contact virtually, or talk to in person that can help you with your information or technology problem.
+- Reference help:the Main Library is open virtually 24/7.
+That means there is always someone at the help desk that you can call, chat with online, or talk to in person that can help you with your information or technology problem.
 Don't get frustrated!
 Ask for help!

 - Interlibrary loan: articles requested through ILL take an average of 2-3 days (many much faster); books average 5-10 days.

 - Document delivery: get an article or book chapter scanned and emailed to you.